expfactory/expfactory/docs/pages/3-contribute.md

 ```

  - `name`: Is a human friendly name for the experiment *[required]*.
  - `install`: should be a list of commands to compile, build, etc. your experiment.
+This is not required unless your experiment index.html needs some kind of custom generation.
 You **must** include installation of all dependencies.
  - `exp_id`: is the experiment factory unique identifier.
 It must be unique among other experiment factory-provided experiments *[required]*.
 It must also correspond to the repository name that houses the experiment *[required]*.
  - `description`: A brief description of your experiment *[required]*.
  - `instructions`: What should the participant do? *[required]*.